 Preparing your advanced health care directives is a critical component to securing your end-of-life wishes.
 However, when it comes to preparing for the future, many people often keep it narrowed to wills and trusts.
-While worrying about your loved ones is the first thing people think of, knowing that your health and wishes are accounted for is equally important.
+While worrying about your loved ones is the first thing people think of when it comes to wills, that’s not all they do.

-An advanced health care directive provides information about your preferences for health care and end-of-life wishes in the event you become too sick to make your own decisions.
+An advanced health care directive provides information about your preferences for health care and end-of-life wishes.
+This is specifically for an event where you become too sick to make your own decisions.

 In Pennsylvania, there are two parts to an advanced health care directive:

 When coupled together, these two documents work to ensure your loved ones know what medical decisions you want to be made if you cannot make them on your own.

 A health care power of attorney (HCPA) is a legal document that allows an individual to make decisions about another person’s medical care.
 For example, you may name your adult-aged child or spouse your health care power of attorney.
 This means if you are rendered incapacitated by medical professionals, they can carry out your wishes.

 This is also known as having a healthcare proxy.
 This only comes into effect when you are unable to communicate your medical choices on your own.

 Widely, a health care power of attorney can make decisions on your behalf.
 They will also be the point of contact for your medical providers for: